 In accordance with the Migration Regulations 1994, NAATI has been specified as the assessing authority for the occupations of Translator (ANZSCO Code 272413) and Interpreter (ANZSCO Code 272412).

-You will need to contact the relevant state or territory body for more information:
+If you want to apply for a sponsored visa, you will need to contact the relevant state or territory body for more information: